Grand Cayman: Flora

 Of the flora, a good representation of the variety of plant life on Grand Cayman can be found at the Queen Elizabeth II Botanic Park located in the North Side District.
 Wild banana orchids, ghost orchids, thatch palm trees, red birch trees, mahogany trees and various fruit trees such as avocado, mango, guinep, naseberry, breadfruit, and tamarind.
 Yellow mastics (Sideroxylon foetidissimum) and black mastics (Terminalia eriostachya) are also seen in the park, as well as on the 2 mi-long Mastic Trail.
-Elsewhere outside the park, all of these species can be seen around Grand Cayman, including coconut palm, Casuarina pine, mangrove, and poinciana trees.
+Elsewhere outside the park, all of these species can be seen around Grand Cayman, including coconut palms, Casuarina pines, mangroves, and poinciana trees.

 Fauna

-Fauna seen in various locations around the island include blue iguanas (Cyclura lewisi), Grand Cayman amazon parrots (Amazona leucocephala caymanensis), Central American agouti (Dasyprocta punctata), and Gecarcinus ruricola, a species of land crab.
-The Cayman Islands Turtle Farm located in the West Bay district raises green sea turtles for their meat and to release into the wild.
+Fauna seen in various locations around the island include the endangered blue iguana (Cyclura lewisi), Grand Cayman amazon parrots (Amazona leucocephala caymanensis), Central American agoutis (Dasyprocta punctata), a species of land crab called Gecarcinus ruricola, and the island was one also the homes of the extinct Grand Cayman thrush.

+The Cayman Island's Turtle Farm located in the West Bay district raises green sea turtles for their meat and to release into the wild.
 Through breeding, the farm produces upwards of 1800 turtles a year.
 Between 1980 and 2006, the farm released approximately 30,600 turtles to the wild; because of a mark placed on each animal, the released turtles have been seen throughout the Caribbean.

 There are four endemic snake species on Grand Cayman and two invasive species.
 They are all relatively harmless and the largest is the rarely seen invasive corn snake, which may grow to about 5 feet (1.5 m).
 The smallest averages 2–4 inches (5–10 cm) and is the invasive brahminy blind snake which is also rarely seen.
-The most common is the endemic Cayman racer snake.
-(Cubophis cantherigerus) It can grow to approximately 5 feet (1.5 m), but 3-foot (91-cm) specimens are much more common.
+The most common is the endemic Grand Cayman racer, (Cubophis cantherigerus).
+It can grow to approximately 5 feet (1.5 m), but 3-foot (91-cm) specimens are much more common.
 These snakes tend to race away if encountered and in rare cases will rear up in a threatening manner if cornered.
 The Cayman racer snake carries a mild venom which it uses to immobilise prey, but in large enough doses it can cause significant swelling and bruising if it latches on for an extended period.
 A simple bite and release does not usually cause any reaction in humans.
 The other three endemic snake species are the Cayman Islands dwarf boa, Cayman Brac blind snake and Cayman water snake.

 Demographics

 Of the three islands, Grand Cayman contains approximately 97% of the territory's entire population.
+Caymanians and permanent residents make up 52% of the population.
+There is a prominent expat population, making up 48%, with most originating from Jamaica, the Philippines, the United States, United Kingdom, and India.